cubomx/consul-learn/acl.md

 Core auth method.
 The most important attribute is `SecretID` (ACL Token). `AccesorID` may be used for audit logging.

+In a HTTP request it should be included with:
+- `Authorization: Bearer`
+- `X-Consul-Token`

+## Bootstrapping
+Two tokens are created:
+- **Master**: built-in global management
+- **Anonymous**: used when a request is made to Consul without specifying a bearer token

 ## [Roles](https://www.consul.io/docs/security/acl/acl-roles)
 Collection of policies.
 It can be linked to a token.
 Reuse policies.